xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 **The Issue:**

-While the primary requirements were met right away, we did find an issue with dynamic IPv6 neighbor discovery in the kernel.
+While the primary requirements were met right away, I did find an issue with dynamic IPv6 neighbor discovery in the kernel.
 Neighbor Solicitation messages generated in the kernel were unable to exit the box.
 This issue is being looked at as part of the packet/IO plumbing code that connects the linux kernel with the XR networking stack on the box.

 **Workaround**: